bahrus/be-switched/README.md

 ## Lazy Loading / Hibernating [Untested]

 be-switched can "go to sleep" when the template it adorns goes out of view, if the template is also decorated by [be-oosoom](https://github.com/be-oosoom).  *be-switched* provides an option to toggle the inert property when the conditions become false, in lieu of deleting the content.

+\* Expand section above for what that reason is.